dustinpfister/blog_posts/_posts/js-math-random.md

 ## 1 - A Basic Math random example

 So the basic deal is to just call the math random method, when doing so you will get a number between 0 and 1.
+That is all there is to it if that is all that is needed.
+So a basic starting example of the Math.random method might involve just calling th method, and then logic the value to the javaScript console.

 ```js
 var n = Math.random();